 The psychology major is designed to provide and then build on the basic skills students need for critical analysis of empirical and theoretical material in the field and to provide a sophisticated understanding of the subject matter in a broad range of topic areas.
 This basic study is enriched by the perspectives drawn from courses in the related disciplines of biology, philosophy, and anthropology or sociology.
 The learning process culminates in the senior project, a yearlong independent research project conducted under the supervision of a faculty member.

-In addition to the senior project, opportunities for hands-on experiences are available through supervised internships, teaching assistantships, and a practicum in child development, where students serve as assistants to teachers at the Children’s Center on campus.
+In addition to the senior project, opportunities for hands-on experiences are available through supervised internships, learning assistantships, and a practicum in child development, where students serve as assistants to teachers at the Children’s Center on campus.

 About Our Alumni